Video report by ITV News Washington Correspondent Robert Moore

 Instead, overnight we are left with a breathtaking degree of confusion.
 Embassies and airlines have been completely blindsided.
 Allies taken aback.
 Travellers and tourists dumbfounded.

-Donald Trump announced in a 9pm address to the nation from the Oval Office an extraordinary measure: The severing of all flights from Europe to the US, and implied that goods and cargo would also be banned.
+Donald Trump announced in a 9pm address to the nation from the Oval Office an extraordinary measure: , and implied that goods and cargo would also be banned.
 The one exemption he referenced was the UK.

 But quickly there had to be multiple corrections and clarifications about Trump’s announcement.